 At this point, it becomes clear that the choice depends mainly on your preferences and budget.
 Performance-wise, all three groupsets are pretty much the same.

 Go for Rival if you are looking for the cheapest option.
-But expect higher weight, no ability to connect satellite shifters, and worse data accuracy if you decide to buy it with a power meter.
+However, if you opt for it, you can expect higher weight, limited compatibility with satellite shifters, and reduced power data accuracy.

 Conclusion